ifte1/Bank-Management/README.md

 #### 5. **Clean Code Development:** at least **5** points you can show me + >>10 points on your **personal cheat sheet** ####

+My personal cheat sheet is [here](cleancode/Personal_Cheat_Sheet.pdf).
+From there i applied the following elements: